What you need to know

 Fees and costs

 Exchange students studying in Victoria do not pay school tuition fees, and host families volunteer to provide accommodation.
 The same applies for Victorian out-bound students studying abroad.
-However, costs involved include the SEO's program participation fees, airfare, travel insurance and visa processing fees.
+However, costs involved include the SEO's program participation fees, airfare, and travel insurance.

 Accommodation and welfare arrangements

-The host school is responsible for the exchange student during school hours, as well on school activities and excursions, as per their obligations to all enrolled students.
+The host school is responsible for the exchange student during school hours, as well on school activities and excursions.
 This applies to inbound and outbound students.

 The SEO is responsible for arranging suitable accommodation and support, and for the general welfare of the exchange student throughout the program, including during school holidays.